jameydeorio/figgy/README.md

     $ cp figgy/local.py.example figgy/local.py             # Your local.py is your personal settings.
 Edit them later.
     $ python manage.py syncdb --noinput                    # Fill out the database schema
     $ python manage.py createsuperuser                     # Establish an admin so you can log in
+    $ python manage.py migrate                             # Run any migrations that have been created
     $ python manage.py runserver                           # Prove this works by visiting http://localhost:8000

 Before you write any code, make sure you can run the tests and get them to pass 100%.

+Note: If you have worked on this project before, you will need to run a fake migration to apply the first migration without actually trying to create any tables.

 ### Every time